EngNelson/Javascript-Made-Simple/NOTES.md

 1. Responds to events from the view(e.g button clicks)
 2. Tells the model to update its data(and the view to re-render)

+- MVC allows each section to only do 1 thing.

+# HOW DOES MVC HELP YOU IN FINDING A JOB?

+1. You can build bigger and more impressive projects.
+   (For your portfolio that you share with the company)

+2. Most Javascript frameworks are built on MVC.

+- What is JavaScript framework?
+- Provides common functions, methods, and objects for rendering visuals and managing data.
+- Makes code more consistent
+- It can render function

+function render(){
+//1.Blow away(erase)the list.
+//2.Re-render the list

+Another Developer:

+//1.Keep the list the same
+//2.Look at what changed and only re-render what's neccessary }